 (29) Users should not use University email resources in a manner that could reasonably be expected to directly or indirectly cause excessive strain on any part of the University Information System, or unwarranted or unsolicited interference with others' use of the University Information System.
 This would include use that consumes a large amount of bandwidth (e.g. through the use of large attachments) or the distribution of screen savers, games, spam or the like.

 (30) Any surveillance must be conducted in accordance with the University's Workplace Surveillance Policy and the Workplace Surveillance Act 2005.

-(31) The Director, Information Technology may formally delegate any responsibilities, powers or duties assigned under this policy to another person or persons.
+(31) The Chief Information Officer may formally delegate any responsibilities, powers or duties assigned under this policy to another person or persons.

 (32) The University provides directories of email addresses ("University Email List").
 These are important to our ongoing work and their integrity and usefulness must be preserved.
 There are three types of mailing list:

 a.
 A General Email List may be established for all, or a defined sub-set, of the University population.
 Membership of the list is mandatory for members of the University population who fall within the defined membership of the list.
 It does not include lists established by Schools or Units for communications to their own staff.